 Cases reopened (email): Email tickets that switched from a "responded" state (done, closed, solved) to an "unresponded" state (new, open).

 Cases solved (email): Email tickets with a status change from {new, open} → {pending, solved, closed} during the time period.
-Multiple solves will count multiple times, and solves will count even if they are not the last solve.
+Each instance of a solve will be counted (not just the last solved).

 Comments